secretstartups/handbook/content/handbook/engineering/infrastructure/test-platform/test-and-tools-infrastructure-team/index.md

        3. Share it to `#test-tools-infrastructure-team` and cross-post to `#test-platform`.

 #### Social Hours [Sync]
-- **Cadence**: Quarterly, 45 mins
+- **Cadence**: Monthly on last Thursday, 45 mins
 - **Rules**:
-    1. Foster non-work-related interactions for team bonding.
+    1. Foster non-work-related interactions (playing online retro-games, discussion on wines and what not!) for team bonding.
     2. The social hours will be scheduled inclusively across multiple time zones.
-    3. An issue will be created in the [Team Workbook](https://gitlab.com/gitlab-org/quality/work-log) to discuss on social hour ideas.
+    3. This is also an **optional** meeting, respecting individual's priorities.

 ### Personal/Career Development Rituals
 #### Weekly 1:1 Meeting with Engineering Manager